kevinolega/callcentertrainingtips/_posts/2019-06-11-hired-this-week.md

 A smile starts bonds.

-A smile is proof of having a bond.
+A smile is a proof of having a bond.

 A smile can help you because I can’t teach you how to give your best shot.

 All I know is I don’t have to convince you to smile.

-In my experience my best shot starts with a smile.
+In my experience, my best shot starts with a smile.

 ## 10. Enjoy it.